 \section{Initial doubts}

 While the Nature paper \cite{Nature} was sophisticated and impressive, its research plan had notable shortfalls.
-For one, proposed reinforcement learning (RL) was presented as being capable of broader combinatorial optimization (a field that includes puzzle-like tasks such as the Traveling Salesman Problem, Vertex Cover, Bin Packing).
-But instead of illustrating this with canonical problem formulations and easy-to-configure test examples \cite{RLcomb}, it solved a specialty task (macro placement for chip design) and used proprietary Google TPU circuit design blocks, giving results on only 4 out of 20 available blocks.
-Further, the RL formulation did not directly handle chip metrics and optimized a simplified {\em proxy} function that included HPWL (see Section \ref{sec:background}), but was not evaluated for pure HPWL optimization on open circuit benchmarks, as is routine in the literature \cite{Capo,Benchmarks,Routable04,FSmixed,FS5,Combinatorial,PDhandbook,CongNam,Cong2013,Progress,RePlAce,ABKplacement}.
-New ideas in placement are typically evaluated in research contests on industry chip-design examples released as public benchmarks \cite[Section 6.1]{ABKplacement}, e.g., \cite{CongNam,ICCAD14contest,ICCAD15contestA,ICCAD15contestB,Progress,ICCAD16contest}.
-But \cite{Nature} neglected contest benchmarks.
+For one, the proposed reinforcement learning (RL) was presented as being capable of broader combinatorial optimization (a field that includes puzzle-like tasks such as the Traveling Salesperson Problem, Vertex Cover, Bin Packing).
+But instead of illustrating this with key problem formulations and easy-to-configure test examples \cite{RLcomb}, it solved a specialty task (macro placement for chip design) for proprietary Google TPU circuit design blocks, giving results on 5 blocks out of many more available.
+The RL formulation did not track chip metrics and optimized a simplified {\em proxy} function that included HPWL (see Section \ref{sec:background}), but was not evaluated for pure HPWL optimization on open circuit examples, as is routine in the literature \cite{Capo,Benchmarks,Routable04,FSmixed,FS5,Combinatorial,PDhandbook,CongNam,Cong2013,Progress,RePlAce,ABKplacement}.
+New ideas in placement are usually evaluated in research contests on industry chip designs released as public benchmarks \cite[Section 6.1]{ABKplacement}, e.g., \cite{CongNam,ICCAD14contest,ICCAD15contestA,ICCAD15contestB,Progress,ICCAD16contest}. but \cite{Nature} neglected these contest benchmarks.

-Some aspects of \cite{Nature} looked suspicious, as it (1) did not substantiate several claims and withheld key aspects of experiments, (2) claimed improvements in noisy metrics that the proposed technique did not optimize, (3) relied on techniques with known handicaps that undermined performance in similar circumstances, and (4) may have misconfigured and underreported their baselines.
+Some aspects of \cite{Nature} looked suspicious, as it ($i$) did not substantiate several claims and withheld key aspects of experiments, ($ii$) claimed improvements in noisy metrics that the proposed technique did not optimize, ($iii$) relied on techniques with known handicaps that undermined performance in similar circumstances, and ($iv$) may have misconfigured and underreported its baselines.
 We spell these out in Sections \ref{sec:reporting}-\ref{sec:baselines} --- confirming even a fraction of specific concerns would put the top-line claims and conclusions of \cite{Nature} in serious doubt.